[For Beginners] What is Middleware? A Thorough Explanation of Types, Roles, and Functions!

 What is an OS?

-OS stands for Operating System, and is the most basic software that controls the basic functions of a computer.
+OS stands for Operating System, and its role is to control the most basic functions of a computer.

-In other words, it can only provide basic functions, so it cannot provide advanced functions on its own.
+In other words, it can only provide basic functions, and advanced features cannot be provided by the OS alone.

 What is an application?